liquibase/liquibase-test-harness/README.md

 * At present there is only one test class to execute, which is `groovy/liquibase/sdk/test/ChangeObjectsTest.groovy` -- This test class will execute a set of test cases based on provided input.
 It's added to `BaseLiquibaseSdkSuite` but it's the only one test in this suite for now.
-* Database connections are configured via `resources/liquibase/sdk/test/liquibase.sdk.test.yml`
+* Database connections are configured via `src/test/resources/liquibase/sdk/test/liquibase.sdk.test.yml`
 * The test behavior is as follows:
-  * It reads the changesets from the changelogs provided in `resources/liquibase/sdk/test/changelogs`
+  * It reads the changesets from the changelogs provided in `src/main/resources/liquibase/sdk/test/changelogs` folders (recursively)
   * Runs the changeset thru the SqlGeneratorFactory to generate SQL
-  * Compares the generated SQL with the expected SQL (provided in `resources/liquibase/sdk/test/expectedSql`)
+  * Compares the generated SQL with the expected SQL (provided in `src/main/resources/liquibase/sdk/test/expectedSql`)
   * If the SQL generation is correct, the test then runs `liquibase update` to deploy the changeset to the DB
   * The test takes a snapshot of the database after deployment
   * The deployed changes are then rolled back
-  * Finally, the actual DB snapshot is compared to the expected DB snapshot (provided in `resources/liquibase/sdk/test/expectedSnapshot`)
+  * Finally, the actual DB snapshot is compared to the expected DB snapshot (provided in `src/main/resources/liquibase/sdk/test/expectedSnapshot`)

 #### Types of input files
 * The tests work with the 4 types of input files that are supported by liquibase itself - xml, yaml, json, sql.